You can register to vote if you are:

 If your name has recently changed you can complete awhich will require you to provide a copy of one of the following:

 There is no official centralised register of electors that can be searched online.
 Only the current register is available for public inspection at the Council Offices, Knowle Green, Staines, TW18 1XB.
 This is carried out under supervision by one of our team, so you will need to contact our office to make an appointment to ensure we have someone available.
 No photocopying is permitted and only handwritten notes may be taken.
 The hard copy register is in order by polling district, street and house number.
-Only the current register is available for inspection.

 If you are researching family history and would like to see old copies of the register you will need to contact the Surrey History Centre by telephoning 01483 518737.
 Alternatively you can contact the British Library by telephoning 0843 208 1144.